Your browser does not support the running script, you cannot get a perfect browsing

 Day 1 Urumqi Arrival | Airport Pick-up and Hotel Check-in

-Ni Hao!
-Welcome to Urumqi, the capital of Xinjiang Uygur Autonomous Region!
-Upon your arrival at Urumqi airport, your tour guide and driver will greet you at the exit.
-They'll then escort you directly to the downtown area and assist you with checking in at your hotel.
+Welcome to Xinjiang!
+Upon your arrival at Urumqi Diwopu International Airport (URC), our local team will greet you at the exit.
+We will escort you directly to your downtown hotel and assist with smooth check-in.

 DiningDining: